lenknerd/MediaSafe/README.md

 1. Either filename doesn't exist at all, or same name but different path and md5sum Transfer it across, treat it as new.

-## Running

-For a simple local run test, go to the base directory of this repository, and run

-	rake run_server &

-to start the server, then

-	./Client/MediaSafe.rb -s ./Test/TestDataFolder/ -l localhost:4567 -o statuses.tsv

-to query that server and get the status of the ./Test/TestDataFolder.
-That stores the results in statuses.tsv.
-Then do the actions summarized in that file via

-	./Client/MediaSafe.rb -r ./statuses.tsv -l localhost -u <username> -p <password>

-## To Do

-* Finish up client side

-* Add instructions on usage or installation to this readme

 ## Installation

 ### Windows Client